mivano/azure-cost-cli/README.md

 OPTIONS:
     -h, --help            Prints help information
         --debug           Increase logging verbosity to show all debug logs
-    -s, --subscription    The subscription id to use.
+    --tenantId            The tenant id for authentication.
+Necessary to access non-default tenants --servicePrincipalId  The service principal name for Service Principal-based authentication --servicePrincipalSecret  The service principal name secret for Service Principal-based authentication -s, --subscription    The subscription id to use.
 Will try to fetch the active id if not specified -g, --resource-group  The resource group to scope the request to.
 Need to be used in combination with the subscription id -b, --billing-account The billing account id to use